Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 |Social & Behavioral Sciences||Visit the department of the major you want to declare.|

 If you undecided about your major, call New Student & Family Programs to schedule a time to meet with one of our advisors (507-389-5498).
 You're also welcome to stop by to set up an appointment.
-Our new office will be located in Preska 103 - starting this fall!
+We are located in Preska 103.

 If you have selected a major, and have been assigned to a specific advisor, you can look up your advisor's name by logging into E-services.
 Then, select "Courses & Registration," and "View/Modify Class Schedule."
 Your advisor's name will be listed above your schedule.